Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 actiondim = env.action_space.n
 ```

-We set up a NN of 2 densely connected hidden layers with 30 neurons each and optimize it using Adam.
+We set up a NN of two densely connected hidden layers with 30 neurons each and optimize it using Adam.
 ```
 nn = Sequential()
 nn.add(Dense(30, input_dim=statedim, activation='relu'))